 7 In our payment card approach respondents were asked to choose a contribution based on an interval amount.
 We assume that the mid-point of the interval (if this value is positive) represents the respondent's true WTP .

-Table 1 summarizes the structure of the information treatment.
-There is a total of six groups: the no-information treatments (T1G1) is the control group, T1G2 receives only the second stage free riding treatment, T2G1 and T3G1 receive only the first stage treatment, and T2G2 and T3G2 receive both treatments.
+T2G2 and T3G2 receive both treatments.
 In what follows, we label T2 and T3 as respectively, "weak cost" and "strong cost" information treatments.
 We label the G2 treatment as "many for success."